Living Proof (2008 film)

-Living Proof is a 2008 Lifetime Television film, directed by Dan Ireland.
-The film stars Harry Connick, Jr. as Dr. Dennis Slamon, a doctor who is trying to find a cure for breast cancer.
-The film also stars Paula Cale, Angie Harmon and Amanda Bynes in supporting roles.
+Living Proof is a 2008 Lifetime Television film directed by Dan Ireland.
+The film stars Harry Connick Jr. as Dr. Dennis Slamon, a doctor attempting to find a cure for breast cancer.
+Paula Cale, Angie Harmon, and Amanda Bynes (in her final television appearance) appear in supporting roles.

 Plot

-The film follows the true story of Dr. Dennis Slamon (played by Harry Connick, Jr.), who helped develop the breast cancer drug Herceptin, over the course of 8 years from 1988 to 1996.
-Dr. Slamon is a physician scientist at UCLA Medical Center (Los Angeles), where he has developed the experimental drug Herceptin, which he believes will become a treatment for breast cancer.
-However, when the drug company stops funding the research, philanthropists, including Lilly Tartikoff (Angie Harmon) and Ronald Perelman help him continue drug research.
-Funding was done with an initial donation from Perelman's Revlon charity, and continued over the years with the "Fire and Ice Ball" organized by Tartikoff.
+The film recounts the true story of Dr. Dennis Slamon (played by Harry Connick Jr.), who helped develop the breast cancer drug Herceptin, over eight years from 1988 to 1996.
+Dr. Slamon, a physician scientist at UCLA Medical Center in Los Angeles, develops the experimental drug Herceptin, which he believes will treat breast cancer.
+When the drug company ceases funding the research, philanthropists, including Lilly Tartikoff (Angie Harmon) and Ronald Perelman, help him continue his research.
+Funding includes an initial donation from Perelman's Revlon charity, and continues over the years with the "Fire and Ice Ball" organized by Tartikoff.

-Eventually the drug company funds the research and the drug goes through three trials before gaining approval from the FDA (Food and Drug Administration).
+The drug company eventually resumes funding the research, and the drug undergoes three trials before gaining approval from the FDA (Food and Drug Administration).
 Prior to the trials, the drug undergoes a preclinical animal trial.
 Nicole (Tammy Blanchard), a young mother with stage 4 cancer, receives the drug first.
-Although her mother Elizabeth (Swoosie Kurtz) pleads with Dr. Slamon, Nicole is not included in the subsequent trials as she does not meet the trial requirements.
+Although her mother Elizabeth (Swoosie Kurtz) pleads with Dr. Slamon, Nicole is not included in the subsequent trials because she does not meet the trial requirements.
 The women in the trials, particularly the first trial, band together.
-They handle their disease and drug trial, with humor—Tish (Jennifer Coolidge), or with alternative therapy—Tina (Trudie Styler).
+They handle their disease and drug trial with humor—Tish (Jennifer Coolidge)—or with alternative therapy—Tina (Trudie Styler).
 The stories of Barbara (Bernadette Peters) and Ellie (Regina King) are followed throughout, as they go through the trials and eventual recovery.
-Some patients involved in the tests die, but ultimately Slamon's work with the drug changes the course of breast cancer treatment.
+Although some patients involved in the tests die, Slamon's work with the drug ultimately changes the course of breast cancer treatment.